 Lawrence D’Angelo, MD, MPH was recently recognized by the American Health Council for “Best in Medicine” for his outstanding contributions to the medical field.
-Throughout an impressive 35-year career, Dr. D’Angelo has served as the Chief of Division of Adolescent and Young Adult Medicine at Children’s National Health System (CNHS) in Washington, D.C., for the entire course of his career.
-He has dedicated countless hours to improving children’s health and well-being through precise training and education in adolescent medicine and adolescent HIV.
+Throughout most of his impressive 36-year career, Dr. D’Angelo served as the Chief of the Division of Adolescent and Young Adult Medicine at Children’s National Health System (CNHS) in Washington, D.C.
+He has been dedicated to improving the health and well-being of adolescents and young adults by providing care for patients and training and education in adolescent medicine and adolescent HIV for countless trainees.

-Dr. D’Angelo’s prestigious academic pursuit began at Harvard University, where he earned a bachelor’s degree in 1969.
+Dr. D’Angelo’s academic career began Harvard University, where he earned a bachelor’s degree in 1969.
 He later enrolled at Harvard T.H.
 Chan School of Public Health, and earned a master’s degree in public health from the institution in 1972.
-The following year, he earned a medical degree from Duke University, where he became a member of the Alpha Omega Alpha and Delta Omega Epsilon honor societies.
-He later completed a residency and fellowship at Georgetown University Medical Center in Washington, D.C., and a second residency in preventive medicine at the Centers for Disease Control and Preventionin 1979.
+The following year, he earned a medical degree from Duke University.
+As a result of his academic excellence, he became a member of the Alpha Omega Alpha at Duke and Delta Omega Epsilon for his public health contributions.
+He completed a residency at Georgetown University Medical Center in Washington, D.C., and a second residency in preventive medicine at the Centers for Disease Control and Prevention in 1979.
 That same year, he accepted an attending physician position at Georgetown University Medical Center and remained there until 1982.

-By mid-1982, Dr. D’Angelo accepted the Chief of Division of Adolescent and Young Adult Medicine role at CNHS and has remained there since.
-At CNHS, Dr. D’Angelo’s responsibilities vary from patient care, to research, to advocacy and consulting.
-He has published several research publications informing medical practitioners and patients on infectious diseases, eating disorders and other health-related issues.
-In addition to performing the latter at CNHS, Dr. D’Angelo also serves as a tenured professor of Medicine, Health Care Sciences, Prevention and Community Health, and Epidemiology at the George Washington University.
+In mid-1982, Dr. D’Angelo was named the Chief of the Division of Adolescent and Young Adult Medicine role at CNHS and has remained there since.
+At CNHS, over time Dr. D’Angelo’s responsibilities included patient care, research, advocacy and administration.
+He founded the Burgess Clinic for HIV infected youth and most recently created the Youth Pride Clinic for LGBTQ youth.
+He has published over 200 peer reviewed articles and abstracts spanning a variety of topics in adolescent health but focused mainly on HIV infection in youth.
+In addition to his duties at CNHS, Dr. D’Angelo also serves as a tenured professor of Medicine, Health Care Sciences, Prevention and Community Health, and Epidemiology at the George Washington University.

-His professional repertoire includes serving on the Sexual Information and Education Council of the U.S. board of directors, founding and serving as former president and board member of Metro Teen AIDS and serving as a former council member and president of Medical Alumni Council at Duke University Medical Center.
-Dr. D’Angelo’s efforts to improve the lives of his patients earned him to place on the Top Doctor of Northern Virginia Magazine list in 2016.
-He was most recently honored by the Society of Adolescent Health and Medicine with its most prestigious award, the Outstanding Achievement in Adolescent Health and Medicine Award earlier this year for his dedication to his patients.
+His professional repertoire includes serving on the Sexual Information and Education Council of the U.S. board of directors, founding and serving as president and board member of Metro Teen AIDS and serving as a former council member and president of Medical Alumni Council at Duke University Medical Center and being President of the Society of Adolescent Health and Medicine.
+Dr. D’Angelo’s efforts to improve the lives of his patients earned him to place on the Top Doctor of Northern Virginia Magazine list in 2016 and 2017.
+He was also most recently honored by the Society of Adolescent Health and Medicine with its most prestigious award, the Outstanding Achievement in Adolescent Health and Medicine Award earlier this year for his dedication to the field of Adolescent Health.

-Dr. D’Angelo plans to continue to succeed in his career by advancing in a senior clinician role and continue to incorporate education into his career by performing more lectures and educating others on adolescent HIV.
+Dr. D’Angelo plans to continue his career in a senior clinician role and by providing ongoing education for students, residents and fellows.